-The key to preserving your homegrown chamomile is: treat it with tender lovin' care.
+What's the key to preserving homegrown chamomile?
+Treat it with tender lovin' care.
 Be kind to your chamomile blossoms, and they'll reward you with warm, soothing cups of tea all year long!

 This is a super-simple, 3-step process: